Mad Max 2: Plot

-After a global war resulted in widespread oil shortages, civilization collapsed, and the world descended into barbarism.
-Now, former policeman Max Rockatansky, haunted by the death of his family, drives his supercharged black V-8 Pursuit Special around the desert wilderness of Australia, scavenging for food and petrol with his Australian Cattle Dog.
-He outmaneuvers a small group of marauders led by the unhinged biker Wez using his driving skills and a sawed-off shotgun and gets some petrol from a wrecked semi-truck.
+After a global war results in widespread oil shortages and ecocide, civilisation collapses and the world descends into barbarism.
+Former policeman Max Rockatansky, haunted by the death of his family, drives around the desert Outback of what was once Australia, scavenging for food and petrol with his dog.
+He outmanoeuvres a group of marauders led by biker Wez using his driving skills and a shotgun.
+He steals petrol from the wrecked vehicles of one of his pursuers and inspects a wrecked semi-trailer and prime mover.

 Later, Max tries collecting an apparently abandoned gyrocopter's fuel, but is ambushed by the pilot.
 Max overpowers the man with his dog's help, sparing his life in return for being led to a working oil refinery the pilot has discovered.
-They arrive during the daily attack on the facility by a motley motorised gang, whose members include Wez.
+They arrive during the daily attack on the facility by a motorised gang, of which Wez is a member.

-The next day, Max witnesses several cars leave the besieged compound and get chased down by marauders.
-He rescues the sole survivor of one car and strikes a deal to return him to the complex in exchange for fuel, but the man dies shortly after Max gets him back, and the leader of the settlers, Papagallo, says the deal died with Nathan.
-The settlers are about to confiscate Max's car and cast him out of their compound when the marauders return to parley.
-A feral child who lives in the refinery compound kills Wez's partner with a metal boomerang and Wez wants revenge, but the gang's leader, a muscular masked man called "Lord Humungus", offers to spare the settlers' lives in exchange for their fuel supply and leaves for the day.
-Unknown to the settlers in the compound, Humungus has no intention of letting the settlers survive.
+The next day, Max witnesses cars leave the besieged compound and get chased down by marauders.
+He rescues Nathan, the sole survivor of one car, and strikes a deal to return him to the complex in exchange for fuel, but the man dies after Max gets him back, and the leader of the settlers, Pappagallo, says the deal died with Nathan.
+The settlers are about to confiscate Max's car and cast him out of their compound when the marauders return to negotiate.
+A feral child who lives in the refinery compound kills Wez's partner with a metal boomerang and Wez wants revenge, but the gang's leader, a masked man called "Lord Humungus", offers to spare the settlers' lives in exchange for their fuel supply and leaves for the day.
+However, the settlers are divided over whether or not they can trust Humungus.

-With the settlers split about what to do, Max offers his own deal: he will bring them the semi-truck he saw earlier so they can try to haul away their tanker full of oil, if they return his car and give him as much fuel as he can carry.
-The settlers agree to let him try, and that night Max sneaks past the marauders on foot carrying fuel for the truck.
-He encounters the Gyro Captain and forces the man to fly him to the truck, which he is able to get started.
-It is somewhat damaged as Max passes through the marauders' encampment on the way back to the refinery, but he makes it, followed by the gyrocopter.
+Max offers his own deal: he will bring them the semi-truck he saw earlier so they can try to haul away their tanker full of oil, if they return his car and give him as much fuel as he can carry.
+The settlers agree, and that night Max sneaks past the marauders on foot carrying fuel for the truck.
+He encounters the Gyro Captain and forces him to fly him to the truck, which he gets started.
+It is somewhat damaged as Max passes through the marauders' encampment en route to the refinery, but he makes it, followed by the gyrocopter.